Advent And Christmas

 Do you remember the story of Noah?
 God called on Noah to build a large Ark and fill it with animals.
 Many people laughed at Noah and lived their lives as if nothing would happen.
 Imagine if people treated the time before Christmas the same way!
 There would be no excitement, no joy, no anticipation!
 No one would care about the coming of Jesus!

 But the readings, the songs, and the color of Advent focus our attention on Jesus' arrival.
 The first two Sundays concentrate on his coming in glory.
 The last two focus on his birth.
-Along the way, we meet the people who helped prepare others for the Jesus: John the Baptist, Mary, and Joseph.
+Along the way, we meet the people who helped prepare others for Jesus: John the Baptist, Mary, and Joseph.

 Because this time prepares us for Christmas, Advent marks the beginning of the Church year, called the liturgical year.
 Unlike the calendar year or the school year, the liturgical year celebrates the events in the life of Jesus and the early Church.
 The season of Advent and Christmas celebrates the coming of Jesus.
 The season of Lent and Easter (during springtime) celebrates his death and resurrection.
-The time between these two seasons is call "Ordinary Time."
+The time between these two seasons is called "Ordinary Time."

 The colors in our churches change with the church seasons.
 Like Advent, the color of Lent is purple.
-Lent reminds us of Jesus death and our need to always turn to God.
+Lent reminds us of Jesus's death and our need to always turn to God.
 Like Christmas, the color of Easter is white.
 Easter reminds us Jesus is risen from the dead and is truly alive!
 But, during Ordinary Time, the color is green to remind us that the Church is always growing, like a healthy plant.
-On two special Sundays in the year, the color is red to remind us that Jesus shed is blood for us (Passion Sunday, one week before Easter) and that we might suffer for our faith (Pentecost, 50 days after Easter).
+On two special Sundays in the year, the color is red to remind us that Jesus shed his blood for us (Passion Sunday, one week before Easter) and that we might suffer for our faith (Pentecost, 50 days after Easter).

 For now, the color in our church is purple.
 Why?
 Because we wait for the coming of Jesus!